Update: ‘World premiere’ section updated.

 Volkswagen Group’s American ambitions in line with the Biden plan

 U.S. President Joe Biden wants to make half of all new vehicles sold in 2030 in the country, zero-emissions vehicles.
-Volkswagen Group is in a strong position to achieve the target, as it was already planning an EV offensive for other markets like European countries and China.
-The company is likely to speed up the launch of its new EVs in the United States.
+Volkswagen Group is in a strong position to achieve the target, as is likely to speed up the launch of its new EVs in the United States.

 We are ready to bring a wide range of highly attractive EVs tailored to the U.S. market, and participate over-proportionally at a time when everybody has to start from scratch.
 The ID.4 had a flying start, perfectly in time for Biden’s push towards e-mobility.Dr.
 Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy)